 0 (no rate limit).
 This parameter can protect you from external attempts to crawl your entire index by bulk querying.

-if the number of API calls from this IP address has reached the limit during the past hour, a
+When using a rate-limited API key, if the number of API calls from an IP address has reached the limit during the past hour, the engine returns a

-Number of Records Retrieved
+Number of retrieved records

 Beyond rate limiting, you can limit the maximum number of hits an API key can retrieve in one call.
 The default value is

-You can define a list of referers authorized to call the API with a key.
-If not specified or empty, it will default to any referer.
-Referers can be targeted by matching a prefix or a suffix using the
+You can define a list of referrers authorized to query the API with a given key.
+If unspecified or empty, it defaults to any referrer.

-restrictIndices limits access to a subset of indices, and so on.
+filters to restrict access to a subset of your data.
 All search parameters are available for this purpose, letting you define granular levels of API access.